For updates on Colorado Parks & Wildlife's Refund, Reissue and Exchange policies, please visit the

-Hunter Education before applying for or buying a hunting license or before applying for a preference point.
+Hunter Education before they apply for or buy a hunting license or before they apply for a preference point.

-In most cases, licenses purchased online or over the phone will reach you by mail within 10 days or you may pick up your license at a license agent location or Colorado Parks and Wildlife office.
+In most cases, you should receive licenses bought online or over the phone by mail within 10 days.
+Alternately, you may pick up your license at a license agent location or Colorado Parks and Wildlife park or office.

 When you receive your license, review it for accuracy and sign it to validate it.
-If there are any issues, please contact the call center at (303) 297-1192 or a CPW office.
+If there are any issues, please contact the call center at (303) 297-1192 or a CPW park or office.

 Telephone sales representatives at 1-800-244-5613 are trained to sell licenses and do not know specific wildlife-related information for Colorado.
 For questions not related to the sale of licenses, call Colorado Parks and Wildlife at (303) 297-1192.

 CPW has been inventorying deer populations, as well as other species such as elk, from the air for over 50 years.
 The aerial inventory helps CPW understand fawn reproductive rates and set wildlife population goals as well as the number of hunting licenses offered every year.